THE KINGDOM AGE

 We have a young sister, and her breasts are not yet grown.
 What shall we do for our sister for the day she is spoken for?
 If she is a wall, we will build towers of silver on her.
 If she is a door, we will enclose her with panels of cedar.
 (Song of Solomon 8:8,9)

-It is my point of view that the firstfruits of the Royal Priesthood, who will be ruling on the earth, will have the opportunity to pass into the heavenly Jerusalem and minister to the less mature saints until they reach a level of maturity that will enable them to serve successfully as the representatives of Christ on the new earth.
+I believe that the firstfruits of the Royal Priesthood, who will be ruling on the earth, will have the opportunity to pass into the heavenly Jerusalem and minister to the less mature saints until they reach a level of maturity that will enable them to serve successfully as the representatives of Christ on the new earth.

 Notice if you will the following passage: